How can you find out whether your flight is cancelled and what are your rights?

 Winter weather alerts have been issued in more than two dozen states

-More than 1,000 flights have been cancelled in the United States as a severe winter storm brings heavy snowfall and dangerous whiteout conditions to parts of the country.
+More than 1,600 flights have been cancelled in the United States as Winter Storm Olive brings heavy snowfall, significant ice and dangerous whiteout conditions from coast to coast.

-The winter storm has already impacted travel, with flight tracking site FlightAware reporting that more than 1,100 flights were already cancelled in the US Wednesday morning.
-An additional 1,382 were delayed as of 10.54am ET.
+The winter storm has already impacted travel, with tracking site FlightAware reporting that 1,600 flights were cancelled in the US on Thursday morning.
+An additional 5,000 flights were delayed on Thursday morning,

-Minnesota’s Minneapolis−Saint Paul International Airport and Colorado’s Denver International Airport have been impacted the most by the inclement weather, with the airports cancelling 191 flights and 107 flights, respectively.
+More than 400 of those were heading in or out of Minneapolis-St. Paul International Airport.
+Chicago’s O’Hare, Boston Logan and Detroit Metro were also badly impacted.

 As the winter storm continues to impact travel, it is important for travellers to know where and how to check their flight status, and what their rights are when it comes to cancellations or delays.